Help Links:

 Free Delivery, Setup & Removal to Greater Austin & Surrounding Communities

-Parties are a fun celebration of life, and moonwalks are often the "hit" of the party.
+Parties are a fun celebration of life, and bounce houses are often the "hit" of the party.
 But before the jumping, hooting and hollering commences, there are a few basic safety rules to be aware of so that the kids have a good time, and the parents can relax stress free.

-MOONWALK SAFETY RULES
+BOUNCE HOUSE SAFETY RULES

-2) No more than 8-12 kids at a time in a standard size moonwalk (15'x15').
+2) No more than 8-12 kids at a time in a standard size bounce house (15'x15').

 3) Do not mix and match different ages/sizes- group the kids of similar size and age together.